Inferno (operating system): History

+Connection to Plan 9

 Inferno is a descendant of Plan 9 from Bell Labs, and shares many design concepts and even source code in the kernel, particularly around devices and the Styx/9P2000 protocol.
 Inferno shares with Plan 9 the Unix heritage from Bell Labs and the Unix philosophy.
 Many of the command line tools in Inferno were Plan 9 tools that were translated to Limbo.

+Lucent origins

 In the mid-1990s, Plan 9 development was set aside in favor of Inferno.

-The new system's existence was leaked by Dennis Ritchie in early 1996, after less than a year of development on the system, and publicly presented later that year as a competitor to Java.
-At the same time, Bell Labs' parent company AT&T licensed Java technology from Sun Microsystems.
+The new system's existence was leaked by Dennis Ritchie in early 1996, after less than a year of development, and publicly presented later that year as a competitor to Java.
+At the same time, Bell Labs parent company AT&T licensed Java technology from Sun Microsystems.
+The Inferno business unit was founded by Lucent Technologies after the AT&T spin-off and staffed with a team of 20 personnel.

-In March–April 1997 IEEE Internet Computing included an advertisement for Inferno networking software.
+In March–April 1997, IEEE Internet Computing included an advertisement for Inferno networking software.
 It claimed that various devices could communicate over "any network" including the Internet, telecommunications and LANs.
-The advertisement stated that video games could talk to computers,–a PlayStation was pictured–cell phones could access email and voice mail was available via TV.
+The advertisement stated that video games could talk to computers – a PlayStation was pictured – cell phones could access email, and voice mail was available via TV.

 Lucent used Inferno in at least two internal products: the Lucent VPN Firewall Brick, and the Lucent Pathstar phone switch.
-They initially tried to sell source code licenses of Inferno but found few buyers.
+They initially offered to sell source code licenses of Inferno but found few buyers.
 Lucent did little marketing and missed the importance of the Internet and Inferno's relation to it.
 During the same time Sun Microsystems was heavily marketing its own Java programming language, which was targeting a similar market, with analogous technology, that worked in web browsers and also filled the demand for object-oriented languages popular at that time.
-Lucent licensed Java from Sun, claiming that all Inferno devices would be made to run Java.
+Lucent licensed Java from Sun, stating that all Inferno devices would be made to run Java.
 A Java byte code to Dis byte code translator was written to facilitate that.
-However, Inferno still did not find customers.
+However, Inferno still did not find customers; Lucent also held a Limbo programming contest in 1998 in an attempt to attract student developers.

+The Inferno business unit ceased operations in 2000 within three years of its founding, and Lucent sold Inferno to Vita Nuova Holdings based in York, England.